pirica/fnbot-client/README.md

 ## Discord

-Need some help, want to contribute or just want to chat?
+Need some help, want to contribute, or just want to chat?
 Feel free to join my [Discord server](https://discord.gg/dksmQK7)!
 Please do not add me on Fortnite, I will not support you there.
 If you need help, simply join my Discord server.

 ## Features